katyukha/odoo-helper-scripts/README.md

 This script collection is designed to simplify life of addons developer.
 This project ***is not*** designed, to install and configure production ready Odoo instances!!!
 To install Odoo in production read [Odoo official installation doc](https://www.odoo.com/documentation/10.0/setup/install.html) first.
-Also, it is possible to manage almost any Odoo intance with this project, it it will be configured right.
+Also, it is possible to manage almost any Odoo intance with this project, if it will be configured right.

 ## Install (user space)